Hib vaccine: Conjugate vaccine

 The shortcomings of the polysaccharide vaccine led to the production of the Hib polysaccharide-protein conjugate vaccine.
 In 1987, the first Hib conjugate vaccine, which used diphtheria toxoid as the carrier protein (PRP-D), was licensed in the U.S. and initially recommended for children ages 18 to 59 months of age.
 This vaccine was based on work done by Lasker Award-winning American scientists John Robbins and Rachel Schneerson at the U.S. National Institutes of Health, and Porter Anderson and David Smith then at Boston Children's Hospital.
 Attaching Hib polysaccharide to a protein carrier greatly increased the ability of the immune system of young children to recognize the polysaccharide and develop immunity.
 In contrast to the unconjugated PRP vaccine, PRP-D vaccines were highly effective in controlling Hib disease in the age group being immunized (18 to 59 months).
 Unexpectedly, the vaccine also was associated with a dramatic decline in Hib disease in the age group less than 18 months, which at the time was not being vaccinated (evidence of indirect community protection or "herd immunity".
 Trudy Murphy and her colleagues reported that healthy children in a daycare center who had been immunized with PRP-D had a lower rate of Hib colonization in their noses and throats than healthy unvaccinated children, which was not observed in children vaccinated with unconjugated PRP vaccine.
 These results explained the ability of PRP-D conjugate vaccine to lower transmission of Hib from conjugate-vaccinated to unvaccinated children, and provide indirect community protection from conjugate vaccination.

 There are currently three types of conjugate vaccine, utilizing different carrier proteins for the conjugation process: inactivated tetanospasmin (also called tetanus toxoid); mutant diphtheria protein; and meningococcal group B outer membrane protein.
 The Hib vaccine using a meningococcal outer membrane carrier protein has unique immunostimulatory properties, eliciting an anticapsular response to a single injection given to infants as young as 2 months of age.
 In contrast, Hib conjugate vaccines using other protein carriers require two or three injections to reliably elicit anticapsular antibody responses in infants less than six months of age.

 Combination vaccines

 Multiple combinations of Hib and other vaccines have been licensed in the United States, reducing the number of injections necessary to vaccinate a child.
 Hib vaccines combined with diphtheria-tetanus-pertussis–polio vaccines and hepatitis B vaccines are available in the United States.
 The World Health Organization (WHO) has certified several Hib vaccine combinations, including a pentavalent diphtheria-pertussis-tetanus-hepatitis B-Hib, for use in developing countries.
 There is not yet sufficient evidence on how effective this combined pentavalent vaccine is compared to the individual vaccines.

+Decline of vaccinations in United States and impact

+By 2026, following the decline of vaccinations in the United States, Hib was confirmed to be making a comeback in the country.